exercism/go/concepts/basics/introduction.md

 Go is syntactically similar to C.
 The language is often referred to as Golang because of its domain name, golang.org, but the proper name is Go.

-The Basics concept and corresponding exercises will introduce three major language features: Packages, Functions, and Variables.
+The Basics concept will introduce three major language features: Packages, Functions, and Variables.

 ## Packages